Dr. Denise Scots-Knight

 Wills has been an active participant in the field of rare diseases and orphan drugs since the early 2000s, spanning membership of the EMA’s COMP WGIP Working Group, the European Commission’s EU Committee of Experts on Rare Diseases (EUCERD) and, currently, the Steering Group of the European Mechanism of Coordinated Access (MoCA).

-Wills has an LLB (Hons) from Durham University.
+Wills has a Bachelor’s Degree in Law and Politics (Hons) from Durham University.